Battle of Camperdown: Results

 On 17 October 1797, Duncan's limping convoy began to arrive at Yarmouth to be greeted with great celebrations.
 Several ships were delayed, with three wallowing off Kentish Knock, three more in Hosley Bay and several still at sea due to an adverse northwesterly wind.
 News of the victory had already spread across Britain, and on 20 October Duncan was created Viscount Duncan of Camperdown and Baron Duncan of Lundie.
-Admiral Onslow was made a baronet and Captains Henry Trollope and William George Fairfax were knighted.
+Onslow was made a baronet and Captains Henry Trollope and William George Fairfax were knighted.
 (Note: Several sources, including Brenton and James, record that Trollope and Fairfax were made "Knights Banneret" by King George III.
 However, these awards were never recorded in The London Gazette and no formal Knights Banneret had been created since Sir John Smith at the Battle of Edgehill in 1642.
 It is much more likely that these knighthoods, which first appear in formal records in December 1797 without their nature being specified, were as Knights Bachelor.)
 King George III insisted on meeting Duncan personally, and on 30 October set out for Sheerness in the royal yacht before strong winds and waves forced him back to port on 1 November.
 Unable to reach Duncan's flagship, the King instead rewarded the fleet as a whole by pardoning 180 men condemned for their role in the Nore Mutiny and held aboard the prison hulk in the River Medway.
-Similar pardons were awarded by Rear-Admiral Peter Rainier to mutineers in the East Indies Squadron.
+Similar pardons were awarded by Rear-admiral Peter Rainier to mutineers in the East Indies Squadron.
 Gold medals were created and presented to the captains and both Houses of Parliament voted their thanks for their victory.
 All first lieutenants were promoted to commander and Duncan and Onslow were presented with valuable presentation swords valued at 200 and 100 guineas each respectively.